Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Hoisin Sauce

 Hoisin sauce is a child product of soybeans, hence there will be more expectations of similar flavors that the substitutes of tamari have.
 As it is widely available and can be used in various dishes as a tamari alternative.
-Its spicy, tangy flavor and umami taste add richness to the dish.
-It is less used in marination as it is having a thick consistency with a strong flavor.

 We recommend a 1:2 ratio of the substitute for replacing tamari.